 - It is also clear that the earthquakes and recovery related-stressors are still affecting Cantabrians’ wellbeing, with 64% of those surveyed still grieving for what we’ve lost.

 To view all current projects, visit the All Right? website: www.allright.org.nz/our-projects

 - General and governing information from All Right? campaign, from its beginning to 2016, presented in a variety of formats for internal and external communication.
 This collection also includes photographs from the 2014 CDHB Quality Improvement and Innovation Awards.

 - Contains 542 items in 20 collections

 - All Right?
 Culturally and Linguistically Diverse (CALD) Stream

 - Material from the All Right? mental wellbeing campaign, which relates specifically to culturally and linguistically diverse (CALD) audiences.
 All Right? has worked closely with the Canterbury Employers’ Chamber of Commerce and Christchurch Resettlement Services to support the wellbeing of people from CALD backgrounds.

-- Contains 2 items
+- Contains 21 items in 3 collections

 - All Right?
 Digital